How do I get started?

 Can I get funding for doing research?

 Yes!
-Students are eligible for $500 grants to travel to conferences to present their research.
+Students are eligible for funding to travel to conferences to present their research or to purchase supplies/materials to conduct their research.
 Faculty mentors can receive grants in which some of the funding is used for supplies and student travel.
 External funding options are also available – check with your department to see what’s out there.

 How much time will be involved?